-Sensational yoga anatomy is designed to help you better feel your body and control it (or if you like, better choose how to use it).
-Additionally, it's to help you understand it.
-The understanding comes in part from studying anatomy and biomechanics.
-But in a larger part it comes from directly experience your own body.
+Sensational yoga anatomy is designed to help you better feel your body and control it.

+By learning to feel and control the bones, muscles and joints of your own body, it becomes easier to understand it.
+The understanding comes in part from studying texts and articles on anatomy and biomechanics.
+But in a larger part it comes from directly experiencing your own body.

 The key to all of this is learning to feel and control your own anatomy.
 And that's what sensational yoga anatomy is intended for.

 For knee, hip, low back, shoulders, spine and breathing anatomy, that is included in the categories dedicated to those body parts (links are at the top of each page).

 For general anatomy, including joints and joint lubrication, muscles, etc, see the TOC (table of contents) below.

 A page with an alphabetical list of articles on sensational yoga poses relating to: Anatomy, biomechanics, muscle control and proprioception

 If you want to teach yoga then having an understanding of anatomy can be very helpful.
 However, because as yoga teachers, we are dealing with our own body and also that of our students, it helps to have a slightly different perspective of anatomy, one that looks at anatomy not as something separate from ourselves, say a body lying on a slab, but rather the anatomy of your own body that we can directly experience and control.
 Experiencing Your Anatomy is an overview of this perspective of anatomy.